-3. Ensure that the team are together and speaking collectively
+- Ensure that the team is together and speaking collectively

-7. Agree on company position, message and action
+- Agree on company position, message, and action

-10. Review and analyse crisis reaction and use for future crisis training
+- Review and analyze crisis reaction and use for future crisis training

-With a leader and spokesperson in place, there needs to be collective unity with the extended team.
-Thus, they need to be brought together and given an update on what is happening along with guidance on how the situation will be managed.
-Not necessarily because you want them to talk to the media — moreso as you don’t want them being caught out; and really it can be helpful for everyone to be saying the same non-statement if confronted.
-Plus those that deal directly with prospects and customers will be better prepared to offer reassurance where needed.
+With a leader and spokesperson in place, there needs to be collective unity within the extended team.
+Thus, they need to be brought together and given an update on what is happening, along with guidance on how the situation will be managed.
+Not necessarily because you want them to talk to the media — moreso as you don’t want them being caught out; and really, it can be helpful for everyone to be saying the same non-statement if confronted.
+Plus, those that deal directly with prospects and customers will be better prepared to offer reassurance where needed.

 An internal investigation is required

-Knowing the impact on your business is important but you need to think about how the public view the problem.
+Knowing the impact on your business is important, but you need to think about how the public view the problem.
 With social media, it has never been easier to gauge public opinion.
-Ensure you have staff members looking online and seeing what the general opinion.
+Ensure you have staff members looking online and seeing what the general opinion is.

 Once the message is out, gauge public opinion and see what the business industry thinks.
-After the crisis has been concluded with, review all situations and your actions.
+After the public relations crisis has been concluded, review all situations and your actions.